mfpiccolo/happy_place/README.md

 </table>
 ```

-However you want to be able to updat the posts table with a filter that uses ajax.
+However you want to be able to update the posts table with a filter that uses ajax.
 Normally, you would create view of `views/posts/index.coffee` with the following code:

 ```coffee
 # views/posts/index.coffee
 $(".posts-table).html("""<%=j render(partial: "/posts_table", posts: @posts ) %>""");
 ```

 I really do not like this patern.
-This leaves your you javascript spread out all over your application and it is hard to keep track your apps workflow.
+This leaves your javascript spread out all over your application and it is hard to keep track your apps workflow.

-Here is my happy place for this
+Here is my happy place for this:

 Step 1.
 Add the gem to gemfile and bundle